Beans for Babies – Benefits, Precautions and Recipes

 1. Pinto Beans

-Chickpeas or garbanzo beans have a high content of calcium and folic acid which is required by a baby for strengthening the bones, brain build-up and blood formation.
+Chickpeas or garbanzo beans are one of the best beans for your baby.
+They have a high content of calcium and folic acid, which is required by a baby for strengthening the bones, brain build-up and blood formation.
 Chickpeas are high in zinc, iron, protein, Vitamin K and fibre, which may accelerate the good health of babies.

 3. Kidney Beans